 Defining the term "therapeutic" is needed to understand the principles behind the application of energy to the body.
 To be deemed therapeutic, the stress applied to the body must be conducive to the healing process of the injury in its current healing state.
 The optimum conditions for healing require a balance between protecting the area from further distresses and restoring tissue function at the earliest possible time.1 The application of a modality at an improper point in its recovery may hinder, if not set back, the healing process.
 To complete this definition, therapeutic modalities involve the application of the correct form of energy, based on stage of inflammation, that best promotes healing.

 To illustrate this concept, consider a lacerated finger.
 If dirt and grime are allowed to enter the cut, an infection occurs and delays the healing process by hindering the normal physiological healing response.
 If the area is cleaned, an antibiotic ointment applied, and the wound covered with a dressing, the healing progresses relatively unhindered.
 Modalities function similarly; we use these devices to influence the body's physiological functions to provide the traumatized tissue with the best healing environment.

 Any type of mechanical, chemical, thermal, or emotional force placed on the body can be regarded as stress.
 Although we often think of stress as only being negative, many of the "stresses" in life are positive.
 Indeed, to be without stress is to be without life.

-Consider the various types of stressors encountered by an athlete: the cardiovascular benefits associated with conditioning, ...
+Consider the various types of stressors encountered by an athlete: the cardiovascular benefits associated ...